Gyakusetsu/MeowKitties/README.md

 From Official AWS S3 sample

 ```
-Usage:
-  PutObject <bucket> <object> <path>

-Where:
-  bucket - the bucket to upload an object into
-  object - the object to upload (ie, book.pdf)
-  path -  the path where the file is located (C:/AWS/book2.pdf)

-Examples:
-    PutObject mybucket book.pdf C:/AWS/book2.pdf
+To run this example, supply the name of an S3 bucket and a file to
+upload to it.

+Ex: PutObject <bucketname> <filename> <objectname>
 ```